genesys/bold360-mobile-docs-android/docs/chat-configuration/extra/chatcontroller.md

   > Ending Live chat: If you don't want to display the postChat form activate this method with forceClose = true

 - Use `terminateChat`, to end **all** current active chats.
-  > Exp: Bot chat escalation to live chat, in order to close both active chats, the escalated and the bot source chat, use `chatController.terminateChat()`
+  > e.g., Bot chat escalation to live chat, in order to close both active chats, the escalated and the bot source chat, use `chatController.terminateChat()`
   Once the ChatController has no more active chats, it passes a `StateEvent.Idle`, to its attached `ChatEventListener` implementation.

 ### Destruct and release